 Elisabeth works at the forefront of Arctic conservation, mitigating threats to the wildlife of coastal Alaska.
-As WWF’s Arctic and Bering Sea Program Officer, she spends much of her time connecting the dots between polar bears, climate change and indigenous communities throughout the region.
-Elisabeth leads WWF’s efforts to help polar bears and other Arctic marine mammals co-exist alongside people, in what’s becoming an increasingly warmer and ice-free Arctic.
-Her advocacy work for science-based conservation that also supports Alaska Native subsistence values, gives her the unique opportunity to collaborate with both federal policy makers and remote, Alaskan communities.
-Most of that work centers on international treaties and local management conservation plans that are vital to maintain some of the last remaining intact ecosystems in the United States.
+As WWF’s Manager - Arctic Wildlife, she spends much of her time exploring social-ecological systems in the Bering, Beaufort, and Chukchi Seas.
+Elisabeth leads WWF’s efforts to help polar bears and other Arctic marine mammals co-exist alongside people in what’s becoming an increasingly warmer and ice-free Arctic.
+Her advocacy work for science-based conservation - informed by Indigenous Knowledge and supporting Arctic food security - allows her to collaborate with federal policymakers and remote Alaskan communities.
+Most of that work centers on international treaties, management, and conservation plans that are vital to maintain some of the last remaining intact ecosystems in the United States.

-Prior to joining WWF, Elisabeth travelled to Russia as a Fulbright scholar, landing in Irkutsk, where she spent the next four years immersed in the culture, ecology, and natural beauty of the Siberian wilderness.
-Still enamored with life at the edge of civilization, Elisabeth then moved from Siberia to Alaska and began her work with WWF.
+Prior to joining WWF, Elisabeth traveled to Russia as a Fulbright scholar, landing in Irkutsk, where she spent the next four years immersed in the culture, ecology, and natural beauty of Siberia.
+Enamored with life at the edge of civilization, Elisabeth moved from Siberia to Alaska and began her work with WWF.

 Elisabeth also enjoys photography, so you’re more likely to see her behind the lens than in front of it!